abingdonpta/abingdonpta/content/about/volunteer.md

 ---

-## Volunteer with Abingdon Elementary
+## Volunteer application Abingdon Elementary

-We also recommend that parents and other community members sign up to volunteer directly with the school.
-These volunteer opportunities include reading to students, chaperoning field trips, and other fun and enriching activities.
+We also strongly recommend that parents and other community members complete a volunteer application with the school. **APS requires that all parents volunteering in the building complete a Volunteer Application**, including on-site PTA volunteers.

+Once you have completed your application, you will receive information about volunteer opportunities with the school, including reading to students, chaperoning field trips, and other fun and enriching activities.
-APS requires that all parents volunteering in the building complete a Volunteer Application.

 Prospective volunteers:
 - provide proof of receiving a COVID-19 vaccine
 - take a training that is provided by APS
 - have a criminal background check processed by APS

 The process takes about a week to complete.
 When you start your application, please notify Nikki Jondahl, Abingdon's Volunteer and Partnership Liaison, at [Nicole.jondahl@apsva.us](mailto:Nicole.jondahl@apsva.us).

-{{< button href="https://abingdon.apsva.us/families/volunteer" >}}Click Here to Volunteer with Abingdon Elementary{{< /button >}}
+{{< button href="https://abingdon.apsva.us/families/volunteer" >}}Click Here to Submit a Volunteer Application with Abingdon Elementary{{< /button >}}